oldstrongnrd/jarvis_stock_scanner/README.md

 **Professional Multi-Timeframe Stock Analysis Tool for Options Trading**

 Jarvis is an advanced stock scanner that combines multi-timeframe technical analysis, institutional activity detection, and proprietary quality scoring to identify high-probability options trading opportunities.
-Built with Python and designed for both bull call spreads and bear put spreads.
+Built with Python and designed for bullish put credit spreads and bearish call credit spreads.

 ---